50 American Small Towns Known for the Weirdest Things

 Scottsboro, Alabama: Lost luggage capital of the world

 If an airline simply cannot track down the owner of a lost piece of luggage, it’s shipped to the Unclaimed Baggage Center in this northeastern Alabama town.
-From here, the bag and its contents, sight unseen, are sold to the highest bidder.
+From there, the bag and its contents, sight unseen, are sold to the highest bidder.
 Some of the craziest items ever found include a 5.8 carat solitaire diamond ring and Egyptian artifacts, reports NBC news.
-If you want to road trip to see all of these wacky sites, here’s your guide to the ultimate American road trip.

 Cantwell, Alaska - September 5 2009: The famous abandoned Igloo City Hotel stands in the middle of nowhere by the Highway 3.